Eltrigs/ChessOnline/README.md

 # Unity-Chess

-Code copied from this playlist: https://www.youtube.com/playlist?list=PLmcbjnHce7SeAUFouc3X9zqXxiPbCz8Zp
+Code copied about 99% from this playlist: https://www.youtube.com/playlist?list=PLmcbjnHce7SeAUFouc3X9zqXxiPbCz8Zp

 Chess set asset is from the unity asset store here: